Albus Dumbledore: Harry Potter and the Deathly Hallows

-Portrayal in media
+Portrayal in other media

 Film

 Dumbledore as portrayed in film.
 Clockwise from upper left: Richard Harris, Michael Gambon and Jude Law.

-In the film adaptations of Philosopher's Stone (2001) and Chamber of Secrets (2002), Dumbledore is portrayed by Richard Harris, who was expected to play the character throughout the series.
+In the film adaptations of Philosopher's Stone (2001) and Chamber of Secrets (2002), Dumbledore is portrayed by Richard Harris, who was expected to play the character throughout the entire series.
 Before Harris was cast, Patrick McGoohan reportedly had an interest in the role, but could not commit due to health issues.
 Sean Connery was approached, but declined due to the film's subject matter.
 Harris turned down the role three times but eventually accepted it because his 11-year-old granddaughter threatened to never speak to him again if he did not take it.
 Harris was determined to portray Dumbledore again in Prisoner of Azkaban (2004), despite having been diagnosed with Hodgkin's lymphoma, and asked David Heyman not to recast the role.
-However, his death in October 2002 necessitated recasting.
+However, his death in October 2002 led to recasting.

-Christopher Lee was the producer's immediate choice for replacing Harris, but scheduling conflicts due to Lee's commitments as Saruman in The Lord of the Rings trilogy and Count Dooku in the Star Wars prequels forced him to decline.
-Ian McKellen was also offered the role, but he turned it down, having played the similar character Gandalf in The Lord of the Rings trilogy, as well as feeling it would have been inappropriate to take Harris's role, as Harris had called McKellen a "dreadful" actor.
-Harris's family had expressed an interest in seeing Peter O'Toole being chosen as his replacement.
-Harry Robinson, who doubled for Harris in the first two films, and who also lent his voice in the first Harry Potter video game, was also considered for the role of Dumbledore.
-Four months after Harris's death, Michael Gambon was cast as his replacement.
-Gambon adopted a slight Irish accent for the role.
-He plays the character in all the remaining Harry Potter films.
+Christopher Lee was the producers' first choice for replacing Harris.
+However, Lee's commitments as Saruman in The Lord of the Rings trilogy and Count Dooku in the Star Wars prequels forced him to decline.
+Ian McKellen was offered the role but turned it down, as he had recently played another wizard character, Gandalf, in The Lord of the Rings.
+In addition, Harris had called McKellen a "dreadful" actor, and McKellen did not wish to take Harris' role.
+Harry Robinson, who was a body double for Harris in Chamber of Secrets, was also considered for the part.
+Harris' family reportedly wanted Peter O'Toole to be cast, but Michael Gambon was ultimately chosen.
+(Note: Attributed to multiple references:) Gambon adopted a slight Irish accent for the role, which he reprised in all the remaining Harry Potter films.

 In flashback scenes in Deathly Hallows – Part 1 and Part 2, a young Dumbledore is portrayed by Toby Regbo.
 In the prequel films Fantastic Beasts: The Crimes of Grindelwald (2018) and Fantastic Beasts: The Secrets of Dumbledore (2022), Dumbledore is played by Jude Law.